adospinoiu/MERN_Tinder_Clone/README.md

 #13 Installed Axios on the front-end

 #14 Axios call now retrieves data from the database and renders it on the front end

+#15 The front-end (tinder-clone) is started in VS Code with 'npm start' while the back-end (tinder-backend) is started in VS code with 'node server.js'.
+Both have to be started in the terminal window(s) in order for the application to work

+#16